bgamari/ghc-wiki-import/ghci-debugger.md

 ```

-recovering the type of `x` (how? after forcing and using :print, see the next section)
+recovering the type of `x` (how? after forcing and using :print, see the next section example)
 will cause the type of `f` to be updated in its first argument too.